Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     - **Error; automatic retry**
     Select this option to display the actions that have given an error but are set for automatic retry.

-    > [Info] This setting depends on the action and is usually preconfigured.

     - **Suspended**
     Select this option to display the actions that have been manually paused.